Đề số 9 ôn thi Anh Chuyên vào 10 CNN

 • So as not to hear our conversation, I whispered.

-• Because I whispered, anybody heard our conversation.
+• Because I whispered, nobody heard our conversation.

 • I lowered my voice in order that our conversation couldn't be heard.